LukeUsher/buger-up/README.md

    - Copy `winmm.dll` from the patch ZIP into the game installation directory.

 4. **Play the game**
-   - Start the game with BUGTOO!.EXE; on first run, you will be asked if you wish to create desktop and/or start menu shortcuts.
+   - Start the game with BUGTOO!.EXE
    - After setup, the game will run without the disc.
    - If audio tracks are present, CD music will play; custom soundtracks are fully supported.
 ---